$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

-Complementary to the analytical approach, we also solved numerically for saddle points using the full expressions in Eqs.~(\ref{eq:free}, \ref{eq:abc}).
-In Fig.~\ref{fig:numerics}(a) we show the temperature dependence of the GL coefficients $A, B$ and $C$, together with the quantity $B^2-4AC$, for a typical set of parameters $a=10^{-3}$, $T_{\text{PDW}}=0.1$ and $\kappa=10$.
-We see clearly that above $T_{\text{PDW}}$, $B$ remains negative while $C$ remains positive. $A$ changes sign at some particular $T$, which is consistent with our above analysis and can be also seen from the leading approximation in Eq.~\eqref{eq:abc1}.
-The quantity $B^2-4AC$ vanishes as $T\to T_c$, and thus can be used to obtain $T_c$.
-For this particular set of parameters, we obtain that $T_c\approx1.6T_{\text{PDW}}$.
-In Fig.~\ref{fig:numerics}(b) we show the magnitude of the $d$-wave $4e$-SC order parameter $|\Delta_d|$ as a function of $T$, which is calculated via

-for $B<0$ and $C>0$ is always satisfied near $T_c$.
+Complementary to the analytical approach when $\kappa T\gg 1$, we also solved numerically for saddle points using the full expressions for $A(T)$, $B(T)$, and $C(T)$ {in the Supplementary Note IV}~\cite{SM}, as is shown in Fig.~\ref{fig:numerics}.
 We see that $|\Delta_d|$ increases monotonically as $T$ decreases below $T_c$.
-From Eq.~\eqref{eq:22c} we see that once $|\Delta_d|$ becomes large enough, $r$ will eventually becomes negative, invalidating our perturbative analysis.
+Once $|\Delta_d|$ becomes large enough, $r$ in Eq.~\eqref{eq:16} will eventually become negative, invalidating our perturbative analysis.
 In practice, in the region of $r<0$ one needs to keep expanding to higher orders of the PDW order parameters.
 We also show the free energy profile for $T>T_c$, $T=T_c$ and $T<T_c$, from which the nature of first order phase transition is seen directly.
-In order to show the impact of the stiffness $\kappa$ on various quantities for the $4e$-SC order, we show in Fig.~\ref{fig:numerics}(c) and (d) the plot of $T_c$ and $|\Delta_d(Tc)|$ as a function of $\kappa$.
+In order to show the impact of the stiffness $\kappa$ on various quantities for the $4e$-SC order, we show in Fig.~\ref{fig:numerics}{(b) and (c)} the plot of $T_c$ and $|\Delta_d(T_c)|$ as a function of $\kappa$.
 It is clear that a larger $\kappa$ yields a smaller $T_c$ and $|\Delta_d(T_c)|$.
-This is consistent with Eq.~\eqref{eq:Deltad}, although that is obtained in the limit that $\kappa T\gg 1$.
+This is consistent with Eq.~\eqref{eq:tc} obtained in the limit that $\kappa T\gg 1$.